jdhenke/celestrium/doc/paper.md

 * provides an interface to add sliders to the ui
 * function to add a new slider: `addSlider(label, initialValue, onChange)`

+Now that all the plugins have been listed, two plugins are next discussed in more detail: GraphModel and DataProvider.

 ### Modeling a Graph

-Moving from the plugin architecture to a single plugin, the GraphModel plugin, this section discusses how Celestrium models a graph.

-d3's force directed layout is the what currently renders the actual graph onscreen, so any deviation from d3's graph representation would require the data to be put into that format anyway.
+GrahpModel defines how Celestrium models a graph. d3's force directed layout is the what currently renders the actual graph onscreen, so any deviation from d3's graph representation would require the data to be put into that format anyway.
 So, it seemed optimal, practically speaking, to use d3's representation, but it was not attempted to optimize for other uses cases.
 This may be worth investigating if alternative layout methods are used.